 Glass bell jars -- those old-fashioned domes used to protect garden plants from frost -- have come indoors.
 More popular than ever, the Glass Cloche is a beautiful way to maintain humidity for a single tropical plant.

 Short on space?
 You can squeeze houseplants in practically anywhere.
 Add a modern dimension to a room with a hanging terrarium.
 Mini terrarium kits are easy to put together and care is a breeze.

 Short on time?
 Putting together a small terrarium has never been easier.
 Check out these terrarium kits that go together in minutes.

 Grab your supplies and make a unique garden-in-a-jar.
-Get your terrarium supplies, such as soil, moss and pebbles, plus ornate globes and apothecary jars.
+Get your terrarium supplies, such as tools, moss and pebbles, plus ornate globes and jars.